eliasku/unit/README.md

 ## Features and design goals

 ### ✓ Main focus and features
-- Written in Pure C: only standard `libc` usage
+- Written in Pure C: only standard `libc` is used
 - Simplicity and tiny build-size
 - No dynamic memory allocations: only static memory is used for reporting test running infrastructure.
 - Single-header library: easy to integrate
 - Embedded runner & pretty reporter: build self-executable test
-- Abi[lity to mute test code: allow you to write tests for your private implementation right at the end of `impl.c` file
+- Disable test code: allow you to write tests for your private implementation right at the end of `impl.c` file
 - Cross-platform: should work for Linux / macOS / Windows

 ### ✕ What you won't find here